Satoshi5884/banana-muffin-ai2-oss/README.md

 ## 📄 License

-Banana-muffin AI OSS is licensed under the GNU Affero General Public License v3.0 or later.
+Banana-muffin AI OSS is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for the full text.
-Contributions are accepted only if they are provided under the same license terms.

 ## 🙏 Acknowledgments